mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 ## Windows {#windows}

-*QGroundControl* can be installed on 64 bit version of Windows OS:
+*QGroundControl* can be installed on 64 bit versions of Windows:

 1. Download [QGroundControl-installer.exe](https://s3-us-west-2.amazonaws.com/qgroundcontrol/latest/QGroundControl-installer.exe).
 1. Double click the executable to launch the installer.